MSc Business Engineering, UMONS

-I was at a point in my career where I realised that life was short so I’d better work for a purpose and an industry that both drive me.
+I was at a point in my career where I realised that life was short so I’d better work for a purpose and an industry that drives me.
 I have always been excited by everything that can be driven or piloted.
 I am a private pilot, a certified scuba diver and skydiver and a boat captain for my beach holidays.
-Therefore, stepping into the mobility world was a sort of evident.
-In terms of purpose, congestion, pollution and people safety are global challenges that I care about and have interested me for many years.
+Therefore, stepping into the mobility world was a given.
+Congestion, pollution and people safety are global challenges that I care about and have interested me for many years.
 Last but not least, I wanted to integrate into this career change a relocation to London, reducing significantly the scope to target the perfect university.
-I quickly understood that studying an Full-Time MBA was the perfect entry door to successfully undertake a triple professional jump.
+I quickly understood that studying an Full-Time MBA was the perfect opportunity to successfully undertake a triple professional jump.

 What was the most important learning point you took with you from the Business School?

 The human aspect of this adventure.
 How to connect with people, handle a large diversity of nationalities and culture, adapt your leadership style and leverage the expertise of each background.

 What advice would you give to a prospective student considering studying the same programme as you?

 You need to identify what is your trigger.
 What will drive your motivation during the entire application process and year of study?
 I believe that a Full-Time MBA is for those who are looking for: